Automated Code Editing with Search-Generate-Modify: Results and Analysis

 Here, we perform the search step in a larger training set: Java 2006.
 In the search step, we retrieve up to 25 similar patches, and in the generation step, we generate top50 possible patches.
 Hence at the inference stage, we obtain up to ($50*25=1250$) candidate patches for every single bug.
-This number of candidate patches is still relatively small compared to the settings in some previous works \cite{jiang2021cure, chen2019sequencer, xia2022less}, which can generate up to 5,000 patches.
-Here, we use the Defects4J test suite to validate patches after each step.
-Following previous work \cite{lutellier2020coconut}, we call patches synthesized by \tool \enquote{candidate patches}.
-After validating these candidate patches with the corresponding test suite, we report only the correct patches that are exactly the same as the patches provided by the developers.
+This number of candidate patches is still relatively small compared to the settings in some previous works \cite{jiang2021cure, xia2022less}, which can generate up to 5,000 patches.
+Here, we use Defects4J test suite to validate patches after each step.

+Following previous work \cite{xia2022less}, we call patches synthesized by \tool \enquote{candidate patches}.
+Then we compile each candidate patch and test it against developer-written test suite to find plausible patches which can pass all the tests.
+Finally we check if plausible patches are exactly the same as those provided by the developer.
+Similar to prior work \cite{xia2022less}, we use fix correctness results collected from previous papers.
+For \dforj and \dforjj, following \cite{jiang2021cure} we only use single-line bugs therefore we filter multiple-lines/hunks bugs out of the results released in the artifacts.